 SCC members, as part of the church and/or individually, engage with the Shoreline and the broader Seattle metro communities in numerous other ways.
 Some examples include: service days at Mary’s Place; collecting hygiene supplies and making quilts for Elizabeth Gregory Home; delivering food from local grocery stores to the Hopelink food bank; participating in local workshops/classes to learn more about racism and racial justice in our community; running in the World Concern SOS 5K to raise funds for fighting human trafficking; serving the King County Jail Ministry; and more.
 We care deeply about Jesus’s call to love our neighbor, and we would love to have you join us in this work.
 Please contact the office for more information about any of the above (or to share a new idea)!

-SCC has an active missions committee that seeks to support, financially and relationally, missionaries in over 8 different areas internationally, ranging from southeast Asia to the Middle East.
+SCC actively supports, financially and relationally, global partners from several different regions, ranging from southeast Asia to the Middle East.

 *Urban Impact (www.urbanimpactseattle.org)